 2. Pre-training Objectives of BLIP

-• Image-Text Contrastive Loss (ITC): It activates the unimodal encoders.
+- Image-Text Contrastive Loss (ITC): This is the “matching” objective.
+Like in CLIP, its goal is to teach the model what images and texts belong together.
 It aligns the feature space of the visual and text transformers.
-It encourages positive image-text pairs to have similar representations and distinguishes them from negative pairs.
+It pulls the representations of a correct image-text pair closer in feature space while pushing incorrect pairs apart.
+This gives the model a foundational understanding of what concepts look like.
 A momentum encoder is introduced to produce features, and soft labels are created from the momentum encoder as training targets to account for potential positives in the negative pairs.

-• Image-Text Matching Loss (ITM): ITM activates the image-grounded text encoder.
-It aims to learn image-text multimodal representation, capturing fine-grained alignment between vision and language.
+- Image-Text Matching Loss (ITM): This is the “*understanding*” objective.
+It goes a step further than ITC by asking a more difficult question: “Does this text *truly* describe this image?”
 ITM is a binary classification task where the model predicts whether an image-text pair is positive (matched) or negative (unmatched) given their multimodal feature.
+Thus, it trains a multimodal encoder to look at an image and a sentence together and predict if they are a match.
+This forces the model to learn a fine-grained alignment between specific words and regions in the image.
 Hard negative mining strategy is adopted to find more informative negatives.

 During pre-training, the text encoder and text decoder share all parameters except for the SA layers, as the differences between the encoding and decoding tasks are best captured by the SA layers.